themed-styling/core/README.md

-# @themed-styling/core 🎁
+# @themed-styling/core <!--emoji is here-->🎁<!---->

 *themed-styling* is a collection of functions to help you write quick and highly reusable *styled-components*.
 It integrates perfectly with themes and gives you enormous control over the responsiveness of your components.
+Keeping your breakpoints consistent and grouping them in an easy to understand way.

 ## Usage